No booking fees on the app

 Stafford to Birmingham New Street train travel guide

-The train journey from Stafford to Birmingham New Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Stafford, you can get to Birmingham New Street in just 30m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Stafford to Birmingham New Street is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Stafford, you can arrive at Birmingham New Street in just 30m, making it a quick and convenient option for travelling between these two places.

 Planning and booking